We could spend hours talking about Venezuela, so we outlined the relevant points in order of importance. We’ll talk about as many as time permits.

 Maduro is not worthy of your allegiance

 It is a natural human reaction to take sides.
-If two sides fight, one must be bad and one must be good.
+If two sides fight, we naturally think that one must be bad and one must be good.

-But he is also not a socialist.
-He does not even pretend to be a socialist any longer.
+Maduro is not a socialist.
+He does not even pretend to be a socialist.
 He does not even use socialist rhetoric; his most recent campaign slogan was the laughably centrist “We Are Venezuela.”
 Even the conservative Wall Street Journal admits that Maduro is not a socialist or even pretending to be.

 It is not your job to defend Chavez